ondrejbiza/negative-sampling-icml-21/README.md

 * C-SWM is implemented in */ns/modules.py* and trained using */ns/scr/train.py*.
 * There are four evaluation scripts in */scr*: eval.py comes from the original C-SWM source code; eval_ids.py checks for duplicate states, which cause the evaluation score to be lower than it should be;
-  eval_ids_b.py partitions the evaluation set into batches and perform evaluation on each batch separately (which changes the score due to the number of states C-SWM ranks);
+  eval_ids_b.py partitions the evaluation set into batches and performs evaluation on each batch separately (which changes the score due to the number of states C-SWM ranks);
   eval_ids_b_inep.py evaluates the model's ability to distinguish states within a single episode (called "local" score in the paper).